PennLINC/CuBIDS/docs/example.rst

 RenameKeyGroup values and apply the requested deletion in ``v0_edited_summary.tsv``.
 The ``cubids-apply`` function renames scans in each Variant Parameter Group according to the metadata parameters with a flag “VARIANT”, which is useful because the user will then be able to see, in each scan’s filename, which metadata parameters associated with that scan vary from those in the acquisition’s Dominant Group.
-If the edited summary and files csvs are located in the ``bids_dir/code/CuBIDS`` directory, the user may just pass in those filenames.
+If the edited summary and files tsvs are located in the ``bids_dir/code/CuBIDS`` directory, the user may just pass in those filenames.
 Otherwise, specifying the path to those files is ncessary.
 We can execute cubids-apply with the following command: